 The NDDPI Selecting a Comprehensive Preschool Curriculum is designed to aid early childhood educators in choosing an effective pre-kindergarten curriculum that is appropriate for their program's staff and children and a curriculum that supports developmentally appropriate practice.

 Waterford UPSTART is an in-home kindergarten readiness program for families that will give your child a fun start in reading or math and science in just 15-20 minutes a day, 5 days a week.
-The UPSTART program is accepting 200 learners during the 2019-2020 school year to participate in the program at no charge.
+The UPSTART program is now accepting 450 learners for the 2020-2021 school year to participate in the program at no charge.